Frequently Asked Questions

 What is the difference between the "Hugs and Hike" and "Adventure Hike" experiences?

 The "Hugs and Hike" experience is designed for a crowd of the very young to the very old.
-The hike is a leisurely 3/4 mile with only mild inclines.
-There is equal amounts of "hugs" and "hiking" so it's mostly about being around the goats!
+The hike is a leisurely mile with mild inclines.
+For those with mobility issues, the hike may prove challenging as there are narrow parts of the trail, as well as rocks, roots (and goats) underfoot.
+There is equal amounts of "hugs" and "hiking" though, so it's mostly about being around the goats!

 How can I prepare for my visit?